antonpetkoff/identifier-suggestion/README.md

   - [x] Restore a model and its weights from a checkpoint
   - [x] Preprocess the raw input text for the model and make a prediction
   - [x] Expose an HTTP endpoint for predicting the method name for a given source code input

+- [x] Implement an IDE suggestion extension for VSCode
+  - [x] Provide the method body by making a selection with the cursor
+  - [x] Query the served model by HTTP to receive a list of suggestions
+  - [x] Document the extension

 - [x] Create data input pipeline with tf.data Dataset API
   - [x] Preprocess raw text sequences into padded number sequences (IO efficient)